rajith-lk/camel-microservices/ReadMe.md

-A possible approach to building Micro Services using Apache Camel.
+# A Possible Approach For Building Micro Services Using Apache Camel.

-The Use Case
+## Example Use Case
-Acme bank wants to modernize their credit application portfolio
+Acme bank wants to modernize it's credit application portfolio using a micro services based architecture.

-Represents a service responsible for retrieving various aspects of customer data
- * from several internal systems on behalf of other services.
+The example is organized along the following lines.

+* Each individual credit product (Ex creditcard, Loan, HELOC, Mortgage) is built as a separate service.

+* Common business logic will be built as services.
+(Ex Customer profile retrieval, Credit Bureau verification, Adjudication submition).

+* Each Service will be exposed via a REST or JMS interface.